andersonmann/Desafio-Web-Sicredi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU License.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* With this tool you do not have to develop methods to perform various interactions with elements and web components, saving time to perform more productive tasks.